nazime1/Principles-of-Software/docs/equality.md

 ## Hash Function

-A **Hash Function** <span style="color:blue;">maps an object to a number</span>.
+A **Hash Function** <span style="color:#0091ff;">maps an object to a number</span>.
 The number is used as an index in a fixed-size table called a hash table for data storage.
 Hashing allows data storage and retrieval applications to access data quickly and nearly constantly per retrieval.
 However, developers beware: the worst case for hashing time can be extensive.

 The implementation for `.hashCode` is consistent with `.equals()`; equal objects must have the same `hashCode`.  `hashCode()` is used for bucketing in Hash implementations - it places objects in the same place in memory.  `.contains()` takes the element's hash code, then looks for the address where the hash code points.
 The value received from **hashCode()** is used to determine the address for, as an example, storing elements of a set or map.